 - Be ready to travel: To drive an HGV in Europe, you must prepare your passport and ensure it’s valid for travel.

-- Getting your Certificate of Professional Competence (CPC) card: You’ll be given a CPC card after qualifying.
+- Getting your Certificate of Professional Competence (CPC) card: You’ll be given a driver CPC card after qualifying.
 It will be sent to the address on your driving licence.
 Ensure to indicate the correct address and make changes if it’s wrong.

 Certificate of Professional Competence (CPC)

 The driver CPC is required by anyone wanting to drive a HGV, bus or coach professionally.
 You must do 35 hours of training every 5 years to keep your CPC.
 You can decide when to take the training course as long as you do it within the 5 year window.
 Overall the HGV licence does take a it of time, however with the help of training schools this process can be made simple and stress free.